 3.1.4.1 General requirements

 Spaces containing machines, control equipment, sheaves, and other machinery shall be fully enclosed and protected from the environment.
-Enclosures shall be so supported and braced as to deflect not over 25 mm when subjected to a force of 450 N applied horizontally over an area of 100 mm x 100 mm.
-The overhead protection of the machine room shall conform to 3.1.1 b).
+Enclosures shall be so supported and braced as to deflect not over 25 mm when subjected to a force of 450 N applied horizontally over an area of 100 mm × 100 mm.
+The overhead protection of the machine room shall conform to 3.1.1 (b).
 The floor of the machine room shall conform to 3.1.4.2.

 A safe means of access to the machine room and machinery spaces shall be provided for authorized personnel.
 Access doors shall be of a minimum height of 2 m and a minimum width of 0.6 m, and shall be kept closed and locked.